-- 1. Students are to be dropped off along the west side of the school.
-If you wish to park, use the visitor's lot on the west side of the school. - 2.
-If students arrive at school between 7:00 a.m. and 7:20 a.m., they are to report to the cafeteria. - 3.
+- 1. Students are to be dropped off using the car-rider line.
+Please wait until our staff members have come out before you allow your child to exit the car. . - 2.
 School staff members are on duty before and after school to ensure student safety and to enforce safety rules.
-Students are to follow their directions. - 4.
+Students are to follow their directions. - 3.
 Please do not ask your child to cross in front of other cars.
-Students should wait until your car is along the curb. - 5.
-Cars waiting to pick up students after school should form a line along the west side of the school.
-Please park "single-file."
+Students should wait until your car is along the curb. - 4.
+Parents wishing to walk students up to the building, may park in our parking lot, but must walk their child to the FRONT OF THE BUILDING, and not simply allow them to walk alone through the parking lot or across the crosswalk.